 - sour cream, fresh salsa, grated Cheddar, cut-up avocado, fresh cilantro, hot sauce, and lime wedges, for serving

 - Heat 1 tablespoon of the oil in a large skillet over medium-high heat.
 Season the steak with the chili powder and ½ teaspoon salt.
 Cook for 3 to 4 minutes per side for medium-rare.
 Let the steak rest for 5 minutes before slicing.

-- Meanwhile, in a medium bowl, whisk together the flour, cornmeal, baking powder, 1 teaspoon salt, and ¼ teaspoon pepper.
+- Meanwhile, whisk together the flour, cornmeal, baking powder, 1 teaspoon salt, and ¼ teaspoon pepper in a medium bowl.
 Make a well in the center and add the milk, egg, and 1 tablespoon of the oil.
 Whisk together the wet ingredients, then incorporate the dry ingredients (do not overmix).
 Mix in the corn.

 - Heat the remaining teaspoon of oil in a large nonstick skillet over medium heat.
 Working in batches, drop heaping ¼-cup portions of batter into the skillet and cook until golden brown and cooked through, 2 to 3 minutes per side.

 - Serve the corn cakes topped with the steak, corn, sour cream, salsa, Cheddar, avocado, cilantro, hot sauce, and lime wedges.

 - Sat Fat 6g